nkeller1/aetna_qe/README.md

     - Verify values are all string
     - Verify year matches correct format

-4) Add a test that verifies each imdbID on page 1 is valid (e.g. not orphaned)
+4) Add a test that uses the i parameter to verify each title on page 1 is accessible via imdbID

 5) Add a test that verifies none of the poster links on page 1 are broken

 6) Add a test that verifies there are no duplicate records across the first 5 pages

-7) Have a paging test which verifies the lower boundary and upper boundary of page numbers and that the number of records on the last page matches the number that should exist on the last page
+7) Have a paging test which verifies the lower boundary and upper boundary of page numbers are accessible based on totalResults count

+8) Extend the test in item 7 to ensure the number of records on the last page matches the number that should exist on the last page

-8) Take any of the logic established in your work and add improvements (e.g. DRY Principle, reusability, or other refactoring)
+9) Take any of the logic established in your work and add improvements (e.g. DRY Principle, reusability, or other valuable refactoring)